 - Symbol: AMCPX

-- Best for: Investors looking for a growth stock fund.
+- Best for: Nervous stock investors looking for a stable ride

 American Funds American Balanced: BUY